Petition Calling For Donald Trump To Immediately Release His Tax Returns Gains Huge Steam, Trump Administration Has 60 Days To Respond

 — Harvey Fierstein (@HarveyFierstein) January 15, 2017

-Donald Trump’s tax returns had been a major bone of contention among his critics and supporters alike throughout the course of the presidential campaign, with his then rival Hillary Clinton’s campaign constantly demanding that Trump release his tax returns.
+Donald Trump’s tax returns had been a major bone of contention among his critics and supporters alike throughout the course of the presidential campaign, with his then-rival Hillary Clinton’s campaign constantly demanding that Trump release his tax returns.
 However, Trump maintained that he would release his tax returns once the federal audit that he was subject to concluded, even as the IRS stated that an audit does not prevent someone from releasing personal tax information.
 Trump has since been keen to sideline the issue with claims that it is only the media which is interested in his tax returns, but an ABC/Washington Post poll conducted as recent as this week showed that 74 percent of Americans wanted Trump to release his tax returns and bury the hatchet surrounding his conflicts of interests for good.

 Trump says IRS audit prevents him from releasing his tax returns.
 His own Labor Secretary nominee disagrees. https://t.co/s89g5NX9D9